📦

 Solution Overview

-BigBasket knows exactly what's in every warehouse, every minute.
-No surprises at month-end.
-That's real-time inventory—not yesterday's Excel.
+You check the ERP.
+It says 5,000 units.
+But where?
+Which warehouse actually has stock ready to ship?
+Now you'll know—every SKU, every location, right now.
 This solution is part of our Inventory domain and can be deployed in 2-4 weeks using our proven tech stack.

 Industries